TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ### Section: For Organized Grouping

 Need to break up your content into logical sections?
 Use the `<section>` tag.
-It’s perfect for grouping related content and adding structure.
+It's perfect for grouping related content and adding structure.

 ```html
 <section>